s-AVE/AdventureWorksCompany/README.md

 ### 3) Quality Control for High-Return Products
-Shorts (highest return type in Europe & North America) and Vests (highest return type in Pacific) should be prioritized for quality review.
+Shorts (highest return type in Europe & North America) and Vests (highest return type in Pacific) should be prioritized for **quality review**.
 Recommended steps:
-- Improve size guides on product pages to reduce fit-related returns
+- Improve size guides on product pages to reduce fit related returns.
-- Add customer review sections to help prospective buyers set accurate expectations
+- Add customer review sections to help prospective buyers set accurate expectations.
-- Conduct pre-shipment quality sampling for continents with the highest return rates, particularly Pacific (2.25%)
+- Conduct pre-shipment quality sampling for continents with the highest return rates, particularly Pacific (2.25%).

 ---